v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 Select Bash as the operating environment.

-## Step 1 - FHIR Service deployment
+## Step 1 - Azure API for FHIR deployment

 - Navigate to the FHIR-Starter repo (CTRL+click or CMD+click for new tab) https://github.com/microsoft/fhir-starter in your browser, review the main [Readme.md](https://github.com/microsoft/fhir-starter#fhir-starter) and the [Readme.md](https://github.com/microsoft/fhir-starter/blob/main/scripts/Readme.md) in the ./scripts folder.